SORTEE-Github-Hackathon/manuscript/manuscript.md

 While there are other purpose-built platforms for this, GitHub provides a free, open-source alternative.

 Making presentations, syllabi and other course materials can be done through most major high-level programming languages such as R, with `RMarkdown` [@isbn:9781138359338], Python, with `python-ppt` (<https://python-pptx.readthedocs.io>), and Julia, with `Remark.jl` (<https://juliapackages.com/p/remark>), and be version-controlled and stored in GitHub.
-Once content is made, hosting a course website can be done through GitHub Pages [@url:https://docs.github.com/en/pages/quickstart] (_e.g._, <https://github.com/topics/course-website>).
+Once content is made, hosting a course website can be done through GitHub Pages (<https://pages.github.com>; _e.g._, <https://github.com/topics/course-website>).
 This way, course content can be available to enrolled students, as well as a global pool of learners and teachers interested in the material.
 Content can then be delivered via the course website, and/or a GitHub Organization with, for example, template repositories for assignments.
 Student submissions are perhaps the most challenging component, but the new GitHub Classroom tool (<https://classroom.github.com>) allows instructors to host private assignments to be submitted collaboratively or individually as code or PDF files, and even build autograding tests.
 Although time-consuming to establish, using these features can integrate learning version control and GitHub with the learning course content, and thus boost students' feelings of self-efficacy and confidence [@doi:10.1187/cbe.13-12-0241].

 <!--## GitHub in EcoEvo examples (Part 2)-->